-1.11.
-Business reports have a flow.
+1.13.
+Reports have a flow.

-A business report has a flow, or an ordering or sequencing of the report fragments which make up the business report.
+A report has a flow, or an ordering or sequencing of the fragments which make up the report.

-Reporting entities creating reports reports have flexibility as to this flow.
+Reporting entities creating reports have flexibility as to this flow.

 The flow of a report can impact meaning in some cases, less so or not at all in other cases.